netdata/netdata/packaging/installer/README.md

     installation
 -   Retain more control over the Netdata version you use

-## Installation notes and known issues
+## Troubleshooting and known issues

 We are tracking a few issues related to installation and packaging.